 - Pornography (whether in print, film or digital format)

 - Tobacco, leaf tobacco products, and pre-rolled cigarettes

 - Used car parts and engines – only acceptable if all steps have been taken to nullify hazardous residues

 Difference between Courier & Cargo

 A courier delivers messages, packages, and mail.
-It offers the advantage of speed, security, tracking, signature and specialization over ordinary mail services.
-However, due to this, they tend to be more expensive than ordinary mail services.
-Couriers have varying distance scales that they operate on, some operate within specific towns or cities; some are regional, national or global.
+It offers the advantage of speed, security, tracking, signature and specialisation over regular mail services.
+However, due to this, they tend to be more expensive than regular mail services.
+Couriers have varying distance scales that they operate on, and some operate within specific towns or cities; some are regional, national or global.
 Usually, one would use a courier when factors such as speed, security, or distance offset the cost.

 Some couriers also offer cargo or freight services.
 Cargo mainly refers to a large consignment of goods or products.
 Most people usually do not require the use of cargo services, unless they need to transport something that is either bulky and huge, or large in numbers.
-Cargo services are mainly used by businesses, such as manufacturers or exporters.
-The goods are transported in containers via ship, aircraft, train, van and/or truck.
+Cargo services are mainly suitable for businesses, such as manufacturers or exporters.
+Which usually transport in containers via ship, aircraft, train, van or truck.

 Sending Procedure and Term and Condition